adams-selin/cm1_4dhailcast/readme.md

 Hail diameter, density, x, y, z location, and itype (if in wet or dry growth),  are always output.

 #### Microphysical options to choose to turn on/off in hail code (0 off/1 on):
-**Note these options do not yet work!**
+**Note these options only work in the zshape branch!**

 For the full impact of oblate-shaped hailstones, set all these to non-zero values.
 If *any* of these is set to 1, phi_min must also be set.
 * phi_min: ratio of minimum oblate spheroid diameter over maximum diameter (as in Shedd et al. 2021).
 If any of the oblate_* namelist options below are set to 1, it defaults to 0.51 as in Pounds et al. 2024b.
 * oblate_heat: include impact of oblate hailstone in heat transfer
 * oblate_massagg: include impact of oblate hailstone in mass aggregation
 * oblate_vt: include impact of oblate hailstone in terminal velocity ($V_t$) calculation.
-    - If set to (1), use the Rasmussen and Heymsfield 1987 X-Re relationship.
+    - If set to (1), use the Vt-D relationships from Heymsfield et al. 2020 (corredigum)

 ## Run Instructions